Code-Institute-Submissions/houseplants/README.md

 - Gallery has simple layout and filled with eye catching and inspiring photos.
 - User can fill in form in contact page to ask questions related to plants.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 - Add more plants and organise adding categories
 - Create houseplants website with full descriptions and care tips.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - HTML used to create basic site.
 - CSS used to add style.